sidtohan/sidtohan/README.md

 ### Hello there!
 I'm Siddhant - aka [sidtohan] 👋

-## I'm an aspiring full stack developer and a student at NSUT
+## I'm a full stack developer and a student at NSUT

 - :seedling: I am currently completing Full Stack Open by University of Helsenki
-- :computer: I’m looking to work for in the industry to gain some relevant experience
+- :computer: I’m looking to work in the industry to gain some relevant experience
 - 🥅 2022 Goals: Work more on the MERN Stack and gain actual work experience

 ### Languages and Tools: